-The risks an operating subsidiary assumes in underwriting and dealing in revenue bonds are essentially the same risks as those associated with the permissible activity of underwriting and dealing in bank-eligible securities29 and investing in revenue bonds.30 The primary risks31 of underwriting, dealing and investing in both bank-eligible and bank-ineligible securities are reputation risk32 and price risk.33 National banks are very experienced in managing these types of risks as a result of their permissible underwriting and dealing activities, their permissible investment activities, and their traditional lending functions.34 Moreover, national banks have extensive expertise in evaluating the risk characteristics of revenue bonds as a result of their direct ability to invest in revenue bonds and similar securities for their own account.
+Other risks associated with underwriting and dealing in revenue bonds include credit risk, transaction risk, compliance risk, and strategic risk.
+See Comptroller's Handbook, Large Bank Supervision, Supervision by Risk at 18-21.
+These same risks are associated with underwriting and dealing in bank-eligible securities.
+For example, both general obligation underwriting and revenue bond underwriting are subject to the rules of the Municipal Securities Rulemaking Board (MSRB), and the underwriter of both types of bonds is subject to oversight by the National Association of Securities Dealers, Regulation, Inc. (NASDR).
+Accordingly, the compliance risk associated with revenue bond underwriting is the same as that associated with underwriting general obligations.
+Similarly, because there are no substantial differences between the bank-eligible underwriting the Bank currently conducts and the proposed underwriting activities, there is no significant new strategic risk associated with the and investing in both bank-eligible and bank-ineligible securities are reputation risk and price risk.
+National banks are very experienced in managing these types of risks as a result of their permissible underwriting and dealing activities, their permissible investment activities, and their traditional lending functions.
+Moreover, national banks have extensive expertise in evaluating the risk characteristics of revenue bonds as a result of their direct ability to invest in revenue bonds and similar securities for their own account.